How to Sell Your Waterloo Region Home for the Most Money

 Choose the Right Time to Sell

 Home sales ebb and flow with the seasons.
 Spring typically brings the most buyers because many people want to move during the warmer months when the kids are out of school.
-While seasonal trends vary by market, they aren’t the only factor to consider when thinking about “the right time to sell”, especially when real estate markets all over the world have been turned upside down by COVID-19.
+While seasonal trends vary by market, they aren’t the only factor to consider when thinking about “the right time to sell”, especially when real estate markets all over the world have been turned upside down, first by COVID-19 and then by inflation and rising interest rates.

 To sell your home for the most money, it’s often smartest to sell at a time when you have enough equity in your home to pay off your current mortgage, the costs of selling, and the costs of moving.
 Otherwise, you’ll need to cover many of these expenses out of your own pocket.